-- Your self-care activities, eg. preparing for your day before you come to campus - Support to develop independent living skills - Support for tutoring and managing your study load - Getting to and from the campus - Technology and apps that are necessary for you to be able to communicate in educational settings and the community - Equipment and supports that assist with navigating and participating in the education or training environment, for example: - Joining appropriate clubs and societies, going to the cafeteria, participating in orientation activities, attending society meetings for the first few times, engaging with union activities and support - Support for the transition to campus - for example finding your way around campus, getting a locker, student ID card, setting up the online learning platform - Communicating with academic and support staff.
+- Your self-care activities, eg. preparing for your day before you go to campus - Support to develop independent living skills - Support for tutoring and managing your study load - Getting to and from the campus - Access to professional support to assist you to manage your mental health in your life - Technology and apps that are necessary for you to be able to communicate in educational settings and the community - Equipment and supports that assist with navigating and participating in the education or training environment, for example: - Joining appropriate clubs and societies, going to the cafeteria, participating in orientation activities, attending society meetings for the first few times, engaging with union activities and support - Communicating with academic and support staff - Strategies for managing group work.